laurengordonfahn/daily/README.md

 SQLAlchemy==1.1.4
 Werkzeug==0.11.1
 ```
 6) Download package.json dependencies using yarn OR npm.
+The following command will source all dependencies in package.json.
 If you are not certain if you have yarn visit https://yarnpkg.com/lang/en/docs/install/.
-The following command will source all dependencies in package.json.
 Yarn will create yarn.lock which will show you all subdependencies utilized.
-Yarn also offeres Yarn upgrade a command that will help you keep dependency libraries uptodate.
+Yarn also offeres 'yarn upgrade' a command that will help you keep dependency libraries uptodate.
 ```
     $ yarn install
 ```